aws-samples/amazon-ecs-catsndogs-workshop/README.md

 ## Detailed Instructions

-Detailed instructions for all of the labs can be found [here](Docs/Docs/Container management at catsndogs.lol - detailed instructions.docx)
+Detailed instructions for all of the labs can be found [here](Docs/).

 ## Participation